CALI TECHNOLOGIES

 • Risk bands, detectors, and entity context in one surface

-• Typology suggestions and AI narrative per row or subset
+• Typology suggestions and narrative draft or investigative summary per row or subset

 • Source/destination chain exposure overview